Psychotherapy online and face-to-face by Bond Street

-So I wasn’t caught napping by Covid 19 and I don’t struggle to make you feel we are in the same warm, safe and contained space.
-In fact I prefer working online.
+I'm comfortable working online.
 I believe to be an effective online therapist you need to recreate the warm, containing, safe therapeutic space which is like a bubble around client and therapist.
 If you can build a high quality, empathic and supportive relationship with someone in a physical room, you should be able to recreate that in the virtual therapy room.

 I had planned to transfer to mainly online working three years’ ago when I moved to glorious west Wiltshire, just over the border from Somerset where I grew up.
 I can sit in my office, surrounded by birds, trees and flowers and invite you to spend an hour with me in this special, peaceful place.

 Now I've found the perfect haven among the peaceful squares of Westminster to resume counselling face-to-face.
 I'm situated just down the road from the Handel/Hendrix House in Brook Street in a lovely house two minutes from Bond Street tube.
 My room overlooks its inner courtyard.
 In this high-ceilinged, airy room I offer Couples Counselling as well as seeing insured self-funded clients for one-to-one psychotherapy.